rabbitmq/rabbitmq-website/site/tutorial-six-python.md

     exclusive 'callback' queue.
   * (15) Next we subscribe to the 'callback' queue, so that we can receive RPC responses.
-  * (19) The callback executed on every response is doing very simple job, for every response message if the `correlation_id` is the one we're looking for.
+  * (19) The callback executed on every response is doing a very simple job, for every response message it checks if the `correlation_id` is the one we're looking for.
 If so, it saves the response in `self.response`.
   * (23) Next, we define our main `call` method - it does the actual RPC request.
-  * (24) In this method, first we generate an unique `correlation_id` number and save it - the 'on_response' callback function will use this value to catch the appropriate response.
+  * (24) In this method, first we generate a unique `correlation_id` number and save it - the 'on_response' callback function will use this value to catch the appropriate response.
   * (26) Next, we publish the request message, with two properties: